01-edu/public/subjects/rt/README.md

 In `ray tracing` each of these rays can be seen as a pixel in the image captured by the camera, and recursively the ray tracer will calculate from where the light comes from in that pixel, being able to give that pixel a color with some shadow aspect, some refraction aspect, and so on.

-To understand better how ray tracing works it is highly suggestive that you look online for this subject, as it can get quite complicated.
+To understand better how ray tracing works it is highly suggested that you look online for this subject, as it can get quite complicated.

 Next is an image produced by a ray tracer like the one you should create: